Janesville, Milton YMCA facilities close Tuesday

 Child care tuition payments have been put on hold.

-While closed, the Y will deep clean, train staff, prepare for summer programming and clean the grounds.
+While closed, the Y will deep clean, train staff and prepare for summer programming.